DaJoker29/worldbuilding-project-omd/Places/Xenavere Manor.md

 # Cover Art
 ![[Pasted image 20240331000901.png]]
 # Overview
+**Background**
+In their time, the Xenavere family were a group of high society

 - Randomly generated floor plan.
 Essentially a labyrinth.
 - Chance to roll one of the mini-boss encounters.
 Otherwise, every room is randomly generated (either a trap, mobs, loot, or respite).